jribble/grunt-jasmine-node-coverage/README.md

 ## Release History

-* `unreleased`
+* `v2.0.0` (2017-09-20)
   - **Breaking changes alert!
 Ensure you read the migration guide before updating from previous versions**
-  - Updated to jasmine-spec-reporter v3.1.0.
+  - Updated to jasmine-spec-reporter `v3.1.0`.
 Older style configuration needs to be updated, see migration guide for more details.
-  - Removed support for Node.js v0.10
+  - Removed support for Node.js `v0.10`
 * `v1.2.0` (2017-04-30)
   - Was compatible with Grunt `0.4` all the time, hence lowering the dependency requirement #60
 * `v1.1.1` (2016-08-29)